dw1z4rd/polaroidit/README.md

 ## Options

-Polaroid supports 2 options, both of which are optional:
+Polaroidit supports 2 options, both of which are optional:

 * *shadow_type* - _hard | soft_ (Defaults to soft)
 * *padding* - _boolean_ (Defaults to false)